 Comments about authors' "suspicions" and "concerns" are best avoided.
 For example, "this injury is suspicious for abuse" and "this is a very concerning injury" should be reworded to convey a sense of probability (based on observational studies) that the injury was inflicted rather than caused by an accident.
+The science should be mentioned, and findings interpreted in light of the science.
+The author's feelings or worries should not be the focus of attention.

 Comments about someone's guilt or lack of guilt are entirely inappropriate and should never be made (verbally or in writing).
 It is legally very important not to stray too close to the "ultimate issue" which is whether an individual has committed a crime and is guilty of an offence.
-All words that imply that an individual has committed a crime are best avoided (words such as offender, perpetrator, victim etc).
+All words that imply that an individual has committed a crime are best avoided (words such as offender, perpetrator, victim etc ought not be used).